 In either case the following steps need to happen:

 1) Plan your job.
 To book work, we only need to know approximate footage and colour of the curb.
 The rest can be worked out the day of installation.
 You can simply pace off the distance ( one big step equals three feet unless you are really short!) or use a typical 50 foot garden hose or a flexible tape measure to get an approximate idea.
 We use a large diameter measuring wheel for accuracy.

 2) Decide on the profile, colour and texture combination using the curb picker gallery or pages under our “Choices” menu .
 For colour, it is best to use colours on the house already.
 Usually the trim colour or stonework colour.
 There are basically two common profiles used for edging flower beds.
 “Mower edge” which has a ledge for the wheels of your mower, and “low angle border.”
 Which is used for virtually all stamped curbs.
 BOTH work for driving the wheels of your mower along.

-3) Call us for an estimate or fill in and submit the the simple online contact form under the contact menu on this site.
+3) Contact us for an estimate under the contact menu on this site.
 Click this link to go to the form:

 Waiting time varies.
 Up to 4 or more weeks at peak season in June and July .
 Final grade jobs on new landscapes get priority over existing landscapes, and are usually done the week after an order is placed.
 When we get an order, we generally do not book a specific date until only days away.
 See Process page which describes what happens once you have ordered a job.
 Otherwise rain can cause a re-scheduling nightmare.
 Our company is the most reliable there is in this business.
 We generally do 2-4 jobs per day.
 We make every effort to do the work in a timely fashion.
 Let us know what you need, and we give you an honest effort to meet your timetable.